Florence for Foodies: 10 Delicious Experiences You Can’t Miss

 Schiacciata bread paired with thinly sliced Tuscan salami, a classic Florentine snack

-Every foodie visiting Florence should try schiacciata sandwiches, sold on nearly every corner.
-They make a perfect brunch or light lunch and pair beautifully with a glass of wine or even beer.
+Every foodie visiting Florence should try a schiacciata sandwich, perfect for brunch or a light lunch, especially paired with a glass of wine.

 Classic Florentine trattoria serving authentic Tuscan food in a cozy setting